 The Whittington W. Clement Learning Resources Center provides academic support services for the college community.
 Centrally located on the Danville Community College campus, the LRC incorporates the latest in educational technology to offer a unique mix of traditional and nontraditional resources for learning and teaching.
-For more information, please call (434) 797-8454 or go online at http://www.dcc.vccs.edu/lrc/LRC/LearningResourcesCenter.htm.
+For more information, please call (434) 797-8454 or go online at www. danville.edu.